HeX0Rci5T/hex0rci5t.github.io/_posts/2025-10-20-disassembler.md

 ```
 which is hell-a-useful in advanced binary instrumentation - <b>this is where the fucking reassemble feature takes you</b>

-Anyway - that was about the potential of having specifically This disassembler as a pillar for your (wHy NoT?!) project.
+Anyway - that was about the potential of having specifically This disassembler as a pillar for your (Why not...) project.
 Have a look at it https://github.com/HeX0Rci5T/x86_disass